Clean up resources

 • In the left sidebar, select Directories

-• Tick on the Directory related to the lab
+• Tick the Directory related to the lab

-• In this case, the HybridDNS stack has created two nested stacks, and when you delete the HybridDNS stack, the two-child stacks are also deleted.
+• In this case, the HybridDNS stack has created two nested stacks, and deleting the HybridDNS stack will also remove the child stacks.

 • Access to CloudFormation Management Console